Skip to content

 ALDC gives Copilot and Claude Code a working model for AL delivery: specs, plans, tests, review gates and reusable skills.
 Less vibe coding.
 More traceable implementation.

-4 agents 11 skills 6 workflows MIT Copilot + Claude Code
+4 public + 2 on-demand agents 11 skills 6 workflows BCQuality-ready Copilot + Claude Code v4.1.0 · MIT

 What's ALDC